robbert-vdh/nih-plug/README.md

 Because of course we need to remake everything from scratch!

 This is a work in progress JUCE-lite-lite written in Rust to do some experiments with.
-The idea is to have a statefull but simple plugin API without too much magic, while also cutting unnecessary ceremony wherever possible.
-Since this is not meant for general use (yet), the plugin API is limited to the functionality I needed, and I'll expose more functionality as I need it.
-See the doc comment in the `Plugin` trait for an incomplete list of missing functionality.
+The idea is to have a statefull but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of magic to minimum.
+Since this is not quite meant for general use just yet, the plugin API is limited to the functionality I needed and I'll expose more functionality as I need it.
+See the documentation comment in the `Plugin` trait for an incomplete list of missing functionality.

 ## Building